Premiering @ SXSW 2019

 Tyler Nilson is a filmmaker from North Carolina.
 He explored the seas of the South Pacific as an adventurer for a handful of years, and eventually decided to take his rich desire to tell stories and move to Los Angeles.
 He has appeared in commercials selling products that people don’t really need, like NFL jerseys and beer.
 He also used to be one of the world’s top hand models and enjoyed making easy money doubling his hands for actors like Brad Pitt.
 A few years ago he released a narrative short film called The Moped Diaries, which people seemed to enjoy.
-He is currently in post-production for his first feature film The Peanut Butter Falcon.

 Michael Schwartz is a filmmaker from Northern California.
 His roots as a traveler and artist are constant influences on the projects he chooses and people he surrounds himself with.
 Some of his accomplishments include riding his bicycle across the country, planting an orchard, and growing a really big beard.
 In 2014 Michael and Tyler Nilson collaborated on a short film called The Moped Diaries and co-founded a production company called Lucky Treehouse; together they make films, commercials, and marinara sauce.
-Their first feature The Peanut Butter Falcon is currently in post-production.

 When I was 15 a judge sentenced me to 16 months in a boot camp for wayward boys.
 My crime was a simple misdemeanor.
 But being an outcast from a strict religious community, the powers-that-be wanted to make an example of me.
 I was dropped off in the middle of the North Carolina and told “try not to die out there.”
 What I thought would be arduous and painful turned into the most exhilarating experience of my life.
 Ironically, the following year plus in an “outside jail for children” was when I became the most free boy on earth.
 I had total reign of my life, so long as I didn’t journey outside of the razor wire fence on the 95 square mile property.
 I built my own house out of trees, I slept wherever I wanted, I stopped bathing, and I danced around fires late into the night with other boys who found themselves in the same place at the same time.
 It was magic, nothing could touch us; we were the wildest of animals.